kyracho/Kyrachatbot/README.md

 ### Kyrachatbot

 Hi there!
-You made it.
+Glad you made it here.
 Here are the key components of the project:

 1. Frontend (React):
     * Develop the user interface where potential employers can interact with the Kyra Chatbot.
 This interface will allow users to type in questions and receive responses from the chatbot.